bengoebel/p8130_final_project/p8130_final_project_BG_JA.md

 ## summary(fit_8) # aRs = 0.5717, 8 significant coefs
 ```

-Here, we perform backward elimination based on BIC.
+We can also perform backward elimination based on BIC.

 ``` r
 totalincome_model_df =